 - Lie baby across your legs and stroke down her back.

 - Lie on the floor with her, sing songs and talk to her.

 - Place a toy or mirror in front of her.

 - Place a small rolled up towel under her chest and arms to provide support.

 Tummy time should never be unenjoyable for anyone.
 There are many, many ways to develop a love of tummy time together and the earlier you start, the better.
 You will find lots of ideas and activities in our free online video on tummy time and at your local GymbaROO or KindyROO centre.

-Enjoy this short preview of the first video ‘Tummy Time’ in our online series for parents and babies.
+Enjoy this short preview of the first and free video ‘Tummy Time +baby fun and development class 1’, in our online series for parents and babies.
 We have been bombarded with comments from happy and grateful parents who have watched and used the tummy time video.
-Watch the full free video here: Active Babies Smart Kids: Tummy Time.

 Dr Jane Williams (PhD, BMgt, RN(Paeds)) is the Research and Education General Manager for GymbaROO and KindyROO and Adjunct Senior Lecturer at the JCU College of Health Sciences..
 Dr Williams is one of Australia’s leading experts on baby and child development.
 More on Dr Williams here.